Course Registration

 Add/drop period

-Shortly before the opening day of each term, there is an add/drop period during which students may make changes to their schedules.
+Shortly before the beginning of each term, there is an add/drop period during which students may make changes to their schedules.
 The registration system opens for all students to adjust their course enrollment.
-Final course selections and adjustments must be completed by the published deadline listed on the registration website.
+Final course selections and adjustments must be completed by the published deadline listed on the Academic Calendar.
 It is the student's responsibility to obtain all necessary permissions before the deadline.

 Course Demand Statistics reflect how many students have placed a course on their schedule, and show daily enrollment trends.
-For more information and a guide to how the registration system works see the registration website.
+You will find course demand statistics on Yale Course Search

 Canvas